 Ayaan

-Meet the Unconquerable Ayaan
+Meet the Unstoppable Ayaan

 He loves to dance, jump, clap, laugh and his favourite sport is swimming!
-Music is his passion and loves his keyboard, drums and xylophone.
-Ayaan enjoys his time at his school with his classmates and his time at the park with all his friends and most of all loves all his therapists!
+Music is his passion and loves his keyboard and his mini-caravan music speaker which is loaded with his favourite songs including religious tunes sung by kids, Bollywood music and rhymes.

 Through this journey Ayaan has taught us how to be fearless, limitless and this has made us so much stronger.
 With his resilience, determination and amazing gusto for life we are always living life on a natural high.
 His positivity paired with his love and affection gives us so much confidence to imagine the impossible to become possible.